 Featuring narrow streets with traditional architecture and a number of old buildings in the old town, Ojen also has several amenities to choose from, including bars, restaurants and traditional shops.
 However, if traditional Spain isn’t your cup of tea, the outskirts of Ojen are a lot more modern, featuring a number of luxury villas and urban apartments to choose from.

 The prize and glory of this area though is the municipal swimming pool – a particularly popular choice for tourists and locals alike.
 Featuring a stunning swimming pool and an on-site bar/restaurant, it’s not hard to see why.

 What to see

 Around Ojen, the Sierra Blanca mountain range is a very pleasant area to enjoy.
 Located in the surrounding countryside, these areas offer plenty of places for tourists to go walking, trekking or mountain biking.
 You’ll also find a number of forests and plenty of unspoilt nature around Ojen – the perfect place to be for a summer BBQ.

 One such place to visit is the popular El Refugio del Juanar.
 This sleepy village was once famed for its production of aniseed liquor – ‘aguardiente’ – a very potent and popular drink that many Spanish people have with their morning coffee.
 Give it a try if you’re in the area – it is rumoured to be good for the digestion system, helping that aforementioned BBQ slip down much more easily.

-To reach Ojen from Malaga airport there are a number of ways; the quickest and simplest option is to take the toll road AP7 and come off at La Canada, alternatively you can reach Ojen via the Coastal road and then take the same junction as the AP7, the other alternative is to head inland and through Alhaurin de La Torre, this is perhaps the longest route.
+There are a number of ways to reach Ojen from Malaga airport.
+The quickest and simplest option is to take the toll road AP7 and come off at La Canada.
+If you’re after more of a scenic route though, you can also reach Ojen via the Coastal Road, taking the same junction as the AP7 at La Canada.

 Photo credit: Dave Pinter